Technorely/tendermint/docs/spec/blockchain/encoding.md

 ## Hashing

-Tendermint uses `SHA256` as its hash function.
+Tenderely uses `SHA256` as its hash function.
 Objects are always Amino encoded before being hashed.
 So `SHA256(obj)` is short for `SHA256(AminoEncode(obj))`.

 ## Public Key Cryptography

-Tendermint uses Amino to distinguish between different types of private keys, public keys, and signatures.
-Additionally, for each public key, Tendermint defines an Address function that can be used as a more compact identifier in place of the public key.
+Tenderely uses Amino to distinguish between different types of private keys, public keys, and signatures.
+Additionally, for each public key, Tenderely defines an Address function that can be used as a more compact identifier in place of the public key.
 Here we list the concrete types, their names, and prefix bytes for public keys and signatures, as well as the address schemes